 The "waiting period" or the "post-filing period" refers to the period between the time of the public filing of the registration statement and the date on which the SEC declares the registration statement effective (i.e., the time when the SEC has completed its review of the contents of the registration statement and clears the issuer to sell securities pursuant to it).
-During the waiting period, oral offers to investors are permissible but written offers remain heavily restricted.
+During the waiting period, oral offers to investors are permissible under Section 5 but written offers remain heavily restricted.
+Section 5(b)(1) requires that no prospectus other than one meeting the requirements of Section 10(a) of the Securities Act may be used to make written offers.

 The issuer will typically file the registration statement publicly after most SEC comments have been resolved through confidential submissions with the SEC, and the issuer would like to start the "15-day clock" mentioned above prior to when the roadshow can begin.
 Once all significant SEC comments are resolved and the transaction is otherwise ready to proceed, the underwriters will "launch" the offering and distribute the preliminary prospectus contained in the registration statement to potential investors.
 The preliminary prospectus is also commonly known as a "red herring," which includes all required disclosures, including a "bona fide estimate" of the price range for an equity offering, but does not contain the final, actual price of the new securities.